Rules of The Game

 • Players serving carded penalties may only reenter the game upon referee invitation following the completion of their penalty.

-• The only exception to this is during “standard substitutions”.
+• The only exception to this is during a “standard substitution”.
 Players substituting must enter and exit the field of play in a reasonable “on the fly” fashion, within 6 yards of the midfield line, and may not do so in a way that impedes or impacts the flow of play.

 • If a stoppage of play is required for penalties to be explained and or cards to be issued, play will resume upon the referee whistle after the penalties have been managed.